UniMath/agda-unimath/src/metric-spaces/metric-space-of-maps-metric-spaces.lagda.md

       ( x)
 ```

-### A function is the limit of a Cauchy approximation of maps if and only if it is the pointwise limit of its partial applications
+### A map is the limit of a Cauchy approximation of maps if and only if it is the pointwise limit of its partial applications

 ```agda
 module _